TeddyDD/blog/content/_index.md

 techniques, gamedev and programming.
 I consider myself *FOSS* advocate and I strive to use only open source software.

+My website is divided into two sections.
+The **Log** is place where I will post about thins I'm working on, interesting events in my area or other articles that are related to *time*.
+It's not really a *blog*, more like logbook or my own twitter without characters limit.

+The **Wiki** contains **projects** that are at advanced or finished stage.
+There is also **notes** section where I will write about my workflow, tools, projects and stuff not created by me.

 You can find me on other platforms:

 - [Keybase](http://keybase.io/teddydd)